Edwin Starr – War & Peace: #979 of best 1,000 albums ever!

 It seems like I’ve known of “War” all my life, and I assumed it was featured in a ton of top-notch films and TV shows over the years.
 After doing some research, it’s been in some movies and TV shows, but far less than I imagined.

-What’s really odd – at least according to my half-a—ed Internet research, as Bill Simmons and crew would put it on the great podcast, The Rewatchables – is that it seemingly hasn’t been featured in any Vietnam-set movies as far as I can tell.
+What’s really odd – at least according to my half-assed Internet research, as Bill Simmons and crew would put it on the great podcast, The Rewatchables – is that it seemingly hasn’t been featured in any Vietnam-set movies as far as I can tell.

 In fact, it’s possible that I first came across “War” via the wacky satire, I’m Gonna Git You Sucka, dating back to 1988.

-I would fully imagine though that a new generation became aware of Edwin Starr and “War,” though, via being featured in 1998’s Rush Hour.
+I would fully imagine though that a new generation became aware of Edwin Starr and “War,” via being featured in 1998’s Rush Hour.